-My latest development has been an interpretation of a double 3-legged gravity escapement.
-Typically these types of escapements and their interesting animations are hidden away in large tower clocks.
-Its obscurity and curious actions made it a prime candidate for interpretation and can be seen in InsÍonn.
-As I progress down this exploratory path I hope to further develop these devices in the form of new works and explore the integration of complementary materials, mediums, forms and finishes, and expand my design scope to include striking systems and automata, implementing them in ways that illustrate time, mechanics, movement, sound and perhaps even a new, saner approach to the value of time and time telling devices within our lives.
+As I progress down this exploratory path I hope to further develop these devices in the form of new works and explore the integration of complementary materials, mediums, forms and finishes, and expand my design scope to include striking systems and automata, implementing them in ways that illustrate time, mechanics, movement, sound and perhaps even a new, saner approach to the value of time and time telling devices in our lives.

 Regards the work itself I have opted to use non traditional materials in my mechanisms given the significant advances in materials science.
 Curiously these advances have not been employed by contemporary clockmakers, who ardently stick to brass and steel, and the consequential need for lubricants that break down.
 I use Acetal (a high performance engineering polymer), roller pinions that connect gears to each other and sealed stainless roller bearings for the pivot points (axis).
 This allows significant reductions in the weight required to run the clocks and provides long service life, without the need for constant attention.
 I also use aluminum for the wheels and working elements, which provides a significantly reduced moment of inertia to further reduce the driving weight requirements.

-I also use quartz based mechanisms to provide time keeping.
+I also occasionally use quartz based mechanisms to provide time keeping.
 This might seem a bit at odds with my philosophy, however given the nature of my sculptural work it means I am pushing the required geometry, especially with their dramatic pendulum arcs, for accurate timekeeping, and so I cannot expect them to keep accurate time.
-As with winding, if a wholly mechanical clock is desired I can provide, with the caveat that it will require constant attention from the owner, as wholly mechanical clocks do.
+As with winding, if a wholly mechanical clock is desired I can certainly provide.

-In the design process I make every attempt to design all systems to be as simple, efficient and easily adjusted as is possible so that they can be managed by those unfamiliar with clocks.
+In the design process I make every attempt to design all systems to be as simple, efficient and easily adjusted as is possible.

 I’m always happy to discuss ideas and design possibilities.